Alabama vs. Texas A&M NCAA Football Odds, Plays and Insights | October 9, 2021

 Texas A&M Stats and Trends

-- Texas A&M's games this year have hit the over one time in six opportunities (16.7%).
+- Texas A&M's games this season have hit the over on one of six set point totals (16.7%).

-- When Texas A&M churns out more than 285 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that Texas A&M churns out over 285 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Aggies have turned the ball over nine times this season, one more turnover than the Crimson Tide have forced (8).
+- This season the Aggies have turned the ball over nine times, one more than the Crimson Tide's takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.